gosuri/aws-vpc-terraform-post/README.md

 secret_key = "bar"
 ```

 Updating your infrastructure
 ----------------------------

-Lets now add a public subnet with a ip range of 10.128.0.0/24 and attach a internet gateway, append below configuration to our `main.tf` file:
+Lets now add a public subnet with a ip range of 10.128.0.0/24 and attach a internet gateway, create a `public-subnet.tf` with the below configuration:

 ```
-/* Internet gateway */
-resource "aws_internet_gateway" "default" {
+/* Internet gateway for the public subnet */ resource "aws_internet_gateway" "default" {
   vpc_id = "${aws_vpc.default.id}"
 }